varunsrin/varunsrin.github.io/_posts/2020-05-27-technical-shorts-not-technical-debt.md

 When I was at Coinbase in 2017 we found ourselves going through hypergrowth with a codebase that had racked up quite a bit of tech debt.
 The results weren’t pretty: frequent outages, unhappy customers, and sleepless nights.
 We learned the hard way that a small part of our debt caused most of the problems.
 The trick lay in figuring out which part that was.

 Let’s start with a definition: technical debt is taking a shortcut to move faster in exchange for some downside.
 It might create code that’s hard to understand or a site that crashes when traffic goes up.
 But technical debt is a misnomer because these shortcuts aren’t like loans at all.
 They behave like [physical short-sells](https://en.wikipedia.org/wiki/Short_(finance)){:target='blank'}[^1].
-That's when I borrow stock from you and sell it for money, with a promise that I'll buy it back and return it next year.
+That's when you borrow stock and sell it for money, with a promise that you'll buy it back and return it next month.
 The distinction is important because you can lose finite amounts of money taking a loan, but infinite amounts with a short position.

 Should you take a technical short position?
 The decision is easy for a young startup searching for product-market fit.
 Shipping the next feature could be the difference between raising money and death.
 The cost of downtime or a little productivity loss is insignificant [^2].
 But engineering leaders at hypergrowth companies must deal with a very different calculus.